Peter Crowther

 Peter Crowther (born 4 July 1949) is a British journalist, short story writer, novelist, editor, publisher and anthologist.
-He is a founder (with Simon Conway) of PS Publishing.
-He edits a series of themed anthologies of science fiction short stories published by DAW books.
+He is a founder (with Simon Conway) of PS Publishing, which began in 1998.
+He edits a series of themed anthologies of science fiction short stories published by DAW Books.
 He is also the editor of Postscripts, an anthology established in 2004, which has since 2012 released the Exotic Gothic series, including Vol. 4 and 5.

+Crowther received the 2023 World Fantasy Award for Life Achievement.
+He has won a variety of British Fantasy Awards, primarily as editor.
+He's also a two-time winner of the World Fantasy Special Award—Professional.